SJTU-ViSYS/M2DGR/README.md

 <img src="https://github.com/sjtuyinjie/mypics/blob/main/forgithub/lift.jpg" width="400px">

-<p align="left">Lift Sequences:The robot hang around a hall on the first floor and then went to the second floor by lift.A laser scanner track the trajectory outside the lift</p>
+<p align="left">Figure 8.
+Lift Sequences:The robot hang around a hall on the first floor and then went to the second floor by lift.A laser scanner track the trajectory outside the lift</p>